-We will study the magnetic correlations in the geometrically frustrated antiferromagnetic spinel $CdCr_2O_4$ using inelastic neutron scattering.
-In so doing, we will gain an an understanding of the principles of Triple-Axis Spectroscopy (TAS) and learn how to analyze the TAS data obtained to extract physical information about the system being studied.
+We will study the singlet-triplet dispersion in the geometrically frustrated antiferromagnetic dimer $Ba_3Mn_2O_8$ using inelastic neutron scattering.
+In so doing, we will gain an understanding of the principles of Triple-Axis Spectroscopy (TAS) and learn how to analyze the TAS data obtained to extract physical information about the system being studied.